 Have you ever wanted to know what it takes to grow healthy fruit in the city?

-The Urban Orchard Steward program empowers individuals to lead orchard activities in their neighborhood.
+The Orchard Steward program empowers individuals to lead orchard activities in their neighborhood.
 Seattle’s public orchards are important community resources.
 Not only do fruit trees benefit the local ecosystem and urban canopy, but also play an important role in supplying fresh produce to the emergency food system.

 City Fruit will provide Stewards will all the training and resources needed to care for their local orchard!
-Urban orchard stewards receive training in fruit tree biology, fruit tree pruning and integrated pest management (IPM).
+Orchard stewards receive training in fruit tree biology, fruit tree pruning and integrated pest management (IPM).
 A customized orchard management plan will be provided by City Fruit which includes seasonal maintenance tasks centered around planting, pruning, mulching, watering and harvesting of orchard fruit trees.
 Each steward makes a commitment to improving and protecting their community orchard through at least 20 hours of volunteer service during the year.